A Night to Remember (Kraft Television Theatre): Plot

-The play opens with narration by Claude Rains telling of an 1898 novel that seemingly presaged the Titanic tragedy and reviewing the history of the Titanic, its size, and capabilities.
-The production then turns to the events of the ship's final night.
+Narration by Claude Rains tells of an 1898 novel that seemingly presaged the Titanic tragedy and reviewing the history of the Titanic, its size, and capabilities.
+After the ship begins its voyage on April 10, 1912, the scene switches to April 14.
 Thomas Andrews, the 39-year-old naval architect who built the Titanic, works in his state room.
-J. Bruce Ismay, president and managing director of the White Star Line, boasts of plans for a speed run the following morning.
-Ismay pulls an iceberg warning from his pocket and hands it to the ship's captain, Edward J. Smith.
-It was the third warning Capt.
-Smith had received that day.
+J. Bruce Ismay, president and managing director of the White Star Line, boasts of plans for a speed run tomorrow morning.
+Ismay pulls an iceberg warning from his pocket and hands it to the ship's captain, Edward J. Smith; the third warning Smith has received that day.

-The Titanic Salon Orchestra plays as Capt.
-Smith dines with the first-class passengers.
+The Salon Orchestra plays as Smith dines with the first-class passengers.
 At 7:30 p.m., the captain receives a fourth warning of icebergs in the ship's path.
 Four decks below, 712 souls travel in steerage.
 A young Irish couple performs a jig.
 In the wireless room, at 9:30 p.m., another ice warning places the Titanic directly within the area of danger.
-The wireless operator is distracted by stacks of messages passengers wish to send.

-At 10 p.m., the captain retires to his cabin.
+Wireless operator Jack Phillips is distracted by stacks of messages passengers wish to send.
+At 10 p.m., Smith retires to his cabin.
 At 10:30 p.m., the SS Californian spots an ice field and stops its engines to wait until morning before proceeding.
 At 11 p.m., the wire operator on the Californian sends a warning to other ships.
-The Titanics wireless operator has difficulty understanding the message and replies, "Shut up.
+Phillips is annoyed by the message and replies, "Shut up.
 Shut up.
 I'm busy."
 In the first class smoking room, a small group remains, but otherwise quiet settles over the ship.

-At 11:40 p.m., in the crow's nest, an iceberg is spotted directly ahead.
-A warning is sent to stop the engine, and the emergency doors are sealed.
+In the crow's nest, an iceberg is spotted directly ahead.
+A warning is sent to stop the engine, then full astern, and the emergency doors are sealed.
 The Titanic strikes the iceberg.
 A number of passengers gather on the deck and discover pieces of the iceberg.
-Capt.
 Smith returns to the bridge and learns that the ship is taking on water.
-At 11:55 p.m., Thomas Andrews describes the damage to Capt.
-Smith and Ismay: The ship has suffered a 300-foot gash and will sink in no more than two hours.
-Capt.
-Smith orders the lifeboats readied and the passengers mustered, but no general alarm is to be sounded so as to avoid panic.
-The Titanic has only 16 lifeboats and four collapsibles, enough to hold only 1,000 of the 3,000 persons on board.
+At 11:55 p.m., Andrews describes the damage to Smith and Ismay: The ship has suffered a 300-foot gash and will sink in no more than two hours.
+Smith orders the lifeboats readied and the passengers mustered and no general alarm to be sounded so as to avoid panic.
+Ismay is aware that the Titanic has only 16 lifeboats and four collapsibles, enough to hold only 1,000 of the 3,000 persons on board.